-Colorizing points in a base R plot
+Colorizing points in a base \(R\) plot

-By default, base \(R\) plot uses hollow circles for points, perfectly adequate for a single data set, but less so for multivariate data because the edges are too thin for color to stand out well.
-My go-to option: set the pch argument to 16 and the col argument to the color of my choice.
+uses hollow circles for points, perfectly adequate for a single data set, but less so for multivariate data because the edges are too thin for color to stand out well.
+My go-to option: set the pch

 Background

-pch is the argument that specifies the shape of a point in a plot.
-The three basic selections for a circle shape are:
+is the argument that specifies the shape of a point in a plot

-pch colorizing options
+pch | colorizing options |

-1 (or the default when pch is not given) the edge color can be changed but not the interior
+1 (or the default when pch is not given) | the edge color can be changed but not the interior |

-16 (a so-called “solid circle”) the interior can be changed but not the edge
+16 (a so-called “solid circle”) | the interior can be changed but not the edge |

-21 (a so-called “filled circle”) the interior and the edge can be different
+21 (a so-called “filled circle”) | the interior and the edge can be different |

-The pch=16 and pch=21 colorizing options apply to other shapes that also fall into their respective “pch groups”: 15-20 for solid shapes and 21-25 for filled shapes.
-To see which shapes correspond to which pch value, check out help("points") as well as many posts on the web such as this one.
+colorizing options apply to other shapes that also fall into their respective “pch groups”: 15-20 for solid shapes and 21-25 for filled shapes.
+To see which shapes correspond to which pch

 Circles and squares are illustrated in light and dark backgrounds below.1 IMO, points “pop” from their interior, not from their edge.2